One-Dimensional Man: Summary

 Marcuse strongly criticizes consumerism and modern "industrial society", which he claims is a form of social control.
-Marcuse argues that while the system we live in may claim to be democratic, it is actually totalitarian.
+Marcuse argues that while the system the West lives in may claim to be democratic, it is actually totalitarian.
 A form of technological rationality has imposed itself on every aspect of culture and public life, and has become hegemonic.
-Our identification with this hegemonic ideology of modern industrial society, this ideology doesn't only represent a form of "false-conscious", yet rather has succeeded in becoming reality.
+Through our identification with this hegemonic ideology of modern industrial society, this ideology doesn't only represent a form of "false consciousness", yet rather has succeeded in becoming reality.

 Modern industrial societies have furthermore created an "affluent society", which in increasing comfort have disguised the exploitative nature of the system, and have therefore strengthened means of domination and control.
 Modern "affluent society" therefore limits opportunities for political revolution against capitalism.

-In modern consumer societies, Marcuse argues that a small number of individuals are empowered to dictate our perceptions of freedom by providing us with opportunities to buy our happiness.
+Marcuse contends that in contemporary consumer societies, a select few wield the power to shape our conceptions of freedom by offering us the means to purchase our own happiness.
 In this state of "unfreedom", consumers act irrationally by working more than they are required to in order to fulfill actual basic needs, by ignoring the psychologically destructive effects, by ignoring the waste and environmental damage it causes, and by searching for social connection through material items.

 It is even more irrational in the sense that the creation of new products, calling for the disposal of old products, fuels the economy and encourages the need to work more to buy more.
 An individual loses his humanity and becomes a tool in the industrial machine and a cog in the consumer machine.
 Additionally, advertising sustains consumerism, which disintegrates societal demeanor, delivered in bulk and informing the masses that happiness can be bought, an idea that is psychologically damaging.

 There are alternatives to counter the consumer lifestyle.
 Anti-consumerism is a lifestyle that demotes any unnecessary consumption, as well as unnecessary work, waste, etc. But even this alternative is complicated by the extreme interpenetration of advertising and commodification because everything is a commodity, even those things that are actual needs.

 Reception

-The critical theorist Douglas Kellner wrote that One-Dimensional Man was one of the most important books of the 1960s and one of the most subversive books of the twentieth century.
+The critical theorist Douglas Kellner asserted that One-Dimensional Man stands out as a paramount work of the 1960s and remains one of the most subversive literary contributions of the twentieth century.
 Despite its pessimism, represented by the citation of the words of Walter Benjamin at the end of this book that "Nur um der Hoffnungslosen willen ist uns die Hoffnung gegeben" ("It is only for the sake of those without hope that hope is given to us"), it influenced many in the New Left as it articulated their growing dissatisfaction with both capitalist societies and Soviet communist societies.

+Marcuse praised Paul Mattick's critique of the book.

-The philosopher Ronald Aronson wrote in 2018 that One-Dimensional Man is more prescient than Marcuse could have ever realized and that it is more relevant today than ever.
+The philosopher Ronald Aronson wrote in 2014 that One-Dimensional Man is more prescient than Marcuse could have ever realized and that it is more relevant than ever.